 |Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

-Treating the Invisible Barrier in Hispanic Clients
+Treating Barriers and Fear in Hispanic Clients

 Read content below or listen to audio.

 Left click audio track to Listen; Right click to "Save..." mp3

 In the last section, we discussed the culturally different client’s Locus of Control, as well as the Locus of Responsibility.
 Your culturally different client may have either an Internal Locus of Control or an External Locus of Control.
 In counseling, your culturally different client may adopt either an Internal Locus of Responsibility or an External Locus of Responsibility.

 In this section, we will discuss the ethical treatment of fear in culturally different clients who are coping with the five stages of identity development and the loci of control and responsibility discussed in the previous sections.